Hershey Electric Railway: Overview

 The maintenance facility is in Hershey, near the Callé 7 platforms, and the remains of the Hershey sugar refinery.
 Apparently one or more Brill cars are stored there for occasional tourist use, along with a GE steeple cab locomotive and a tower car to maintain the overhead catenary lines.
 Line voltage is 1200 volts DC.
 Ties are concrete, rails are jointed (not continuous/welded) and power poles wooden, usually on the south side.
 To minimize construction costs, the scenic roadbed tends to follow the contours of the land, with many curves to minimize grades.
 The line serves communities and regions roughly midway between the Carretera Central and coastal Via Blanca highways, between Havana and Matanzas.
 These areas would otherwise have no public transportation and poor road service.

 When the Hershey line was constructed circa 1916, largely to support the Hershey sugar refinery, the main railway operator in Havana province, United Railways, refused to allow the Hershey train access to its tracks so a new terminus was built at Casablanca, which is across the harbour from Habana Vieja, connected by a ferry service.

+After Hurricane Irma in September 2017, the railway suspended all its services until further notice.
+Only since spring 2018 have some trains been running again on the Hershey (Camilo Cienfuegos) - Jaruco branch.
+Due to increased tourism numbers, other Hershey lines are about to reopen.
+A reactivation study published in 2024 estimated that regular connections every two hours could be worthwhile and that the vehicle technology would allow for this.